 You may want to start by reviewing your estate plan from top to bottom for names you wish to keep and those you wish to remove.
 Though the law does invalidate your ex-spouse’s claims in your will, it’s best to go ahead and revise your will after the divorce to make sure that he or she has been removed completely.
 You should also ensure that other beneficiaries you don't wish to be named are removed—and don’t forget to designate new beneficiaries or adjust the amounts that the remaining heirs receive accordingly.

 One other common action to help protect assets intended for your child from a spouse is to create a trust in your will that names only your child as the beneficiary.
 You may also need to re-fund certain other trusts you’ve created, especially after the asset division is complete.

 How to Get Help After a Divorce

 Every estate plan is unique, and each family’s estate planning needs are different.
 An experienced estate planning attorney can help you determine how to best protect the future of your heirs after your divorce.

-Attorney Michael Monteforte, Jr. has practiced law in Wilmington for over a decade, helping families like your plan for the future with years of experience and a personal touch.
-To find out what Monteforte Law, P.C. can do for you and your family, call us or use the brief contact form on this page and arrange a consultation at our office in Wilmington in person, by phone, or by video conference for your convenience.
+Attorney Michael Monteforte, Jr. has practiced law for over a decade, helping families like your plan for the future with years of experience and a personal touch.
+To find out what Monteforte Law, P.C. can do for you and your family, call us at 978-657-7437 or use the brief contact form on this page and arrange a Strategic Planning Session in person, by phone, or by video conference for your convenience.